A cultural connection of walkers to landscapes and local life.

 Level of Comfort

-The sleeping accommodations on this journey is very comfortable, always en suite, and always with lots of personality.
+The sleeping accommodations on this journey are very comfortable, always en suite, and always with lots of personality.
 Although star ratings are not particularly helpful when it comes to small hotels in more rustic environments, you should expect 4-star standard along the way.

 Please note that this is a journey in which you move hotels most every night with a two night stay midway.
 This provides a certain pace to the trip which you should be prepared for.
 After a day or so expect to hit a comfortable rhythm.